 No. 2: Life Time

-Life Time, Chanhassen, Minnesota, remains at No. 2 for the second year with 2017 revenue of $1.55 billion, a five percent increase from 2016.
+Life Time, Chanhassen, Minnesota, held its No. 2 spot for the third straight year, with 2018 revenue growth of 12.9 percent to $1.75 billion.

 No. 3: 24 Hour Fitness

 24 Hour Fitness, San Ramon, California, held its No. 3 spot on the list with $1.51 billion in 2018 revenue, representing an increase of 4.8 percent.

 In 2018, 24 Hour opened new clubs in South Florida; Southern California; Northern California; Kent, Washington; and McKinney, Texas.